finnwurtz/Pyber/README.md

 Technologies Used: Python, Pandas, Matplotlib, Jupyter Notebook

-In this program, city type (meaning either urban, suburban, or rural) is the independent variable, a variety of trip attributes are evaluated as potential dependent variables, and the units of analysis include trips, drivers, and cities.
+In this program, city type (either urban, suburban, or rural) is the independent variable, a variety of trip attributes are evaluated as potential dependent variables, and the units of analysis include trips, drivers, and cities.
 The program organizes and plots the data using Pandas and Matplotlib.
 The program is built using a Jupyter notebook.

 Analysis of the program's output yields a few key findings.
 First, trips taken in urban areas account for the vast majority of trips, along with the majority of drivers and fare revenues.
 Second, fares tend to be lowest in urban areas and highest in rural areas.
 Third, there seems to be an inverse correlation between the average fare within a given city and the total number of rides taken in that city.
 Included below are a few of the program's graphic outputs: